CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

 1. Go to dojo.soy/trinket-challenge and click Remix.
 You will need to be signed in to Trinket.
-Remember to hit the Save button whenever you make changes!
+After you've clicked Remix, click the **Save** button.

+2. Click on your username at the top right of the screen and select **My Trinkets**.
+Find the project you just created, called "WebPictures Remix", and click to open it.

-2. Go to the tab _styles.css_.
+2. In the **code pane** go to the tab _styles.css_.
 There you can see what colours are defined for the website.
 The text colour is `color` and the background is `background-color`.
 Change the values to colours that you like.
 For a list of colour names you can use, see dojo.soy/html-colours

 3. For the next step you’ll need a picture of a zoo animal that you like.
 It needs to be saved on your computer.
 If you don’t have one handy, you can search the internet and download a picture, or even draw one.

-4. Click the image icon to the right of the tabs, then **Add Image**, then **Upload**, then **Click To Select Files**.
-Find the picture file on your computer, select it and click Open.
+4. Click the image icon to the right of the code tabs, then **Add Image**, then **Upload**, then **Click To Select Files**.
+Find the picture file on your computer, select it and click **Open**.
 Click **Done**.
     ![](TktImageIcon.png)

-5. Now click on the index.html tab, and add the following line of code on a new line after the last `</p>` tag.
+5. Now click on the *index.html* tab, and add the following line of code on a new line after the last `</p>` tag.

    ```html
         <img src="lions.jpg" />